Mossberg 100ATR

 The Model 100ATR is a bolt-action rifle from O.F.
 Mossberg & Sons.
 ATR stands for "all-terrain rifle".

 The ATR is available in .243 Winchester, .270 Winchester, 7mm-08 Remington, .308 Winchester, .30-06 Springfield.
-It has a 4+1 round capacity.
+It has a 4+1 round via internal magazine.
 It currently features camouflage stocks as well as synthetic and walnut.
-The stock has classic lines.
 It also features a floating fluted barrel.